longhorn/longhorn-tests/docs/content/manual/pre-release/node/auto-detach/deployment.md

 - Delete the pod stuck in "Unknown" status
 - Replacement pod comes up in about 1 minute
 - data is accessible after the pod comes up active

+**Note:** All the above behavior will depend on `NodeDownPodDeletionPolicy`.
+It is assumed that `NodeDownPodDeletionPolicy` is set to `do-nothing` while executing the above scenarios.